-Using a personal annual review template will help you see the progress you made last year, find out what held you back, and go into the new year with more awareness and understanding.
+Doing a personal year-end review will help you see the progress you made last year, find out what held you back, and go into the new year with more awareness and understanding.
 Download your annual review template below.
 The potential of 12 new months can be very motivating.
 Before you jump ahead, I think it’s important to review your year first.
-Don’ forget you can do an annual review any time of the year.

 How to Review Your Year

 Print out the worksheet below and find somewhere quiet to sit for 10-15 minutes.
 You’ll want to be distraction-free while completing your yearly review.
 Some of these questions seem very basic, but take the time to really dig into your answers.